edgaroc30/edgaroc.github.io/_posts/2018-5-13-Search-algorithms- and-commits.md

-This time I'll be working a bit with two search algorithms depth first and breadth first search and commiting changes to GitHub
+This time I'll be working a bit with two search algorithms depth first and breadth first search and commit changes to GitHub

 ### What's the main difference between depth first and breadth first search?